 Third, Judge Ross took issue with the district court’s credibility finding, noting that the court’s reasoning “misses an essential fact and key circumstance” in Husband’s training activities in May 2016.
 The court of appeals found two fatal flaws: (1) in the district court overlooking the relevant dates (April affidavit v.
 May work activity); and (2) in the district court’s disconnect between mere training activities and an ability to work at the level he was working prior to his injury.

 Finally, Judge Ross pointed out that the district court’s finding that Husband has the ability to earn an income similar to his income in 2015 lacks evidentiary support.
 The court of appeals noted that “[w]ithout explaining why or identifying supporting evidence, the district court’s order seems to summarily reject the evidence showing this 57-year-old laborer has a generative spinal condition that restricts his hours and limits him to lifting less than ten pounds…”

 Husband sought instruction to the district court to reduce his maintenance obligation to zero.
 Ultimately, however, the court of appeals reversed and remanded for findings “adequately supported by the evidence presented.”

 It is often suggested that no good deed goes unpunished.
 It appears Husband was trying to do the “right thing” by presenting updated information at the time of the hearing.
 Transparency met with ridicule?
 Given the district court’s obvious, and seemingly unjust, disdain for Husband (read between the lines of Judge Ross’ opinion), it will be interesting to see what happens on remand.

 Need help with an appeal?
-Call Brown Law Offices for your free consultation: 763-323-6555.
+Call Brown Law Offices for a confidential consultation: 763-323-6555.
 Our seasoned attorneys want to help you.